Radio First: Liggett Communications (1999-present)

 In 1999, Bob Liggett announced he would purchase WHLS 1450 and WSAQ 107.1 in Port Huron from the estate of former owner John Wismer.
 The new company would be called Liggett Communications.
 Wismer had owned the stations from 1952 until he died in 1999.
 WSAQ and WHLS were purchased by Liggett for $3.2 million.
 The new Liggett Communications also entered into an agreement to purchase Hanson Communications, Wismer's crosstown competitor and licensee of WPHM, WBTI, and WHYT (now WHLX).
 Owner Lee Hanson sold those stations to Liggett for $2.24 million.
 Lee Hanson died in 2015, his son Eric, owns and operates Hanson Pro Music located next to the former WPHM studios on Military Street.
 However, Liggett was unsuccessful in buying standalone commercial station WGRT, which remains the only commercial station licensed to St. Clair County not owned by Liggett.

 By the end of 2000, Liggett received all necessary FCC approvals to buy both Hanson Communications and Wismer Broadcasting.
 All five stations became a part of Liggett's new company.
 For about a year the Hanson stations continued to use their old studio at 2379 Military Street, which is now home to a Coldwel Banker office and Hanson's Pro Music.
 Wismer's facilities at 808 Huron Avenue were expanded and now house the studios and offices for all five stations.
 1380 WPHM, 96.9 WBTI, 107.1 WSAQ, 1590 WHLX, and 1450 WHLS now operate under the collective brand name of Radio First.

 On May 15, 2019 control of Liggett Communication's five radio stations and two translators were transferred from Robert G. Liggett, Jr. to Victoria L. Liggett.
 Robert Liggett died on July 12, 2019.

+On April 6, 2026 Liggett Communications consolidated the operations of two of its stations and swapped frequencies and call signs with 1450 WHLS and 1380 WPHM.
+The licenses for WHLS and WHLX were subsequently canceled April 10th, 2026.